retentioneering/retentioneering-tools/docs/source/step_matrix.rst

 We can see, since we have only one user in this example, `step_matrix` contains only 0's and 1's.
-At step 1 user had event `main` (100% of users have event main as first event in the trajecotry), then at step 2 user proceed to `catalog`, etc., etc., etc. By the step 13 user's trajectory ended and there are no more events, therefore all subsequent events starting from step 13 are special events `ENDED` indicating no other events present.
+At step 1 user had event `main` (100% of users have event main as first event in the trajectory), then at step 2 user proceed to `catalog`, etc., etc., etc. By the step 13 user's trajectory ended and there are no more events, therefore all subsequent events starting from step 13 are special events `ENDED` indicating no other events present.